-The grounds of Sumiyoshi Taisha are on par with some of the best in the country.
-The shrine was erected before mainland Asia influenced Japanese architectural styles, and the groundskeepers have preserved a patch of rice field on the southern end of the grounds, giving onlookers an idea of what life in Japan was like prior to modern development.
+The grounds of Sumiyoshi Taisha are some of the best in the country.
+The shrine was erected before mainland Asia influenced Japanese architectural styles.
+The groundskeepers have preserved a patch of rice field on the southern end of the grounds, giving visitors an idea of what life in Japan was like prior to modern development.

-Built prior to the spread of Buddhism in Japan
+It was built prior to the introduction of Buddhism to Japan

 Only three such "purely Japanese" shrines exist in Japan